kidunot89/wp-graphql-composer/README.md

     </WPProvider>
   );
 ```
-You can learn more about the [Menu](https://api.axistaylor.com/composer/lib#menu) component and the rest of the library in the [Components](https://api.axistaylor.com/composer/lib) and [Documentation](https://api.axistaylor.com/composer/docs) sections.

 ## Creating New Composers
 You can create a completely new composer function using the helper composer functions in `lib/composers`.
 There are two primary functions made `baseComposer` and `queryComposer`.
 They are similar but their uses are little different.